Guide To Rulemaking

 Agency files 1 copy of the proposal package with the Secretary of State by noon Tuesday of the week prior to newspaper publication date.
 The package includes the Notice of Rulemaking Proposal Form (MAPA-3), a Fact Sheet, and the text of the proposed language.
 The agency should also provide a copy of MAPA-3 in MS Word without the signature..

-Within a day or two after filing with the Secretary of State, the agency files the Fact Sheet with the Office of Policy and Legal Analysis (OPLA) using the Legislature's on-line rulemaking system: http://www.mainelegislature.org/publicrulemaking/.
+Within a day or two after filing with the Secretary of State, the agency files the Fact Sheet with the Executive Director of the Legislative Council using the Legislature's on-line rulemaking system: http://www.mainelegislature.org/publicrulemaking/.

 The adopted rule package as filed with the APA Office should contain all of the following on paper unless otherwise indicated: one copy of the Notice of Rulemaking Adoption Form (MAPA-4; a signature on this form is no longer needed); two original Cover Sheets (MAPA-1) signed by the agency and the Assistant Attorney General; two copies of the text of the adopted language (for a rule amendment, these show deleted language crossed out (redlined) and new language underlined, the so-called "legislative format"); two copies of the same text in electronic format with deleted language and underlines removed (i.e., a "clean" text); two copies of the Basis Statement; two copies of the Summary of Comments and Responses (which must include names of commenters and affiliations); two copies of the Fact Sheet; and two copies of the Checklist.
 E-versions in MS Word of the clean text of the rule as updated, and the MAPA-4 form, should also be submitted.